 How to Discharge Planning Conditions

-The fee for the approval of conditions attached to a householder application (for example, an extension project) is £34.
-For a new single dwelling the fee is £116 in England.
+A fee is payable for every application to approve the details.
+The fee for the approval of conditions attached to a householder application (for example, extensions) is £34; for a new single dwelling it’s £116.

 Can I Appeal Against a Planning Condition?